sarven/unit-testing-tips/README.md

 #### Fake

-A fake is a simplified implementation to simulate the original behaviour.
+A fake is a simplified implementation to simulate the original behavior.

 ```php
 final class InMemoryCustomerRepository implements CustomerRepositoryInterface